George Fisher (New Zealand politician)

 George Fisher (c.
-1843 – 14 March 1905) was a four-time Mayor of Wellington, New Zealand from 1882 to 1885, and in 1896.
+1843 – 14 March 1905) was a New Zealand politician who served as Mayor of Wellington from 1882 to 1885 and 1895 to 1896.
 He represented various Wellington electorates in Parliament for a total of 18 years.
 He was nicknamed ‘Tarcoola George’.

 Family

 Fisher was born in Dublin, Ireland on 25 December 1843, the son of James Fisher, the Government printer in Dublin, and apprenticed as a compositor in London before moving with his family to Melbourne in 1857, where his father became a co-proprietor of The Age newspaper.
 George arrived in New Zealand in 1863 and worked first as a printer then as a journalist on Hansard (at Parliament).
 He married Laura Emma Tompkins in Christchurch in 1866 and they had four sons and two daughters.

 His son Frank Fisher (1877–1960) was also a Member of Parliament for Wellington between 1905 and 1915, and was Minister of Trade and Customs under Prime Minister William Massey.
 As a top New Zealand's tennis player, both at home and abroad, FMB Fisher reached the final of the Australian Open in 1906 - one of only four New Zealanders to play in the final of a 'Grand Slam' event.
 FMB Fisher's eldest daughter, Esther Fisher (1900–1991) became an international pianist.

 A brother of George's, David Fisher (1850–1912), also a printer by trade and resident in Wellington 1872–1906, was a leading New Zealand union founder and organiser.